All Episodes

 But now it's no problem because they're all doing it.

-In uh Germany, same thing.
+In Germany, same thing.

-Uh and same thing in uh same thing in Canada in Toronto.
+And same thing in Canada, in Toronto.

 It's getting later and later.